 Reese is a third-year undergraduate student at DU majoring International Studies at the Josef Korbel School with minors in Leadership and Urban Studies.
 She recently returned from studying in Uganda and Rwanda for the fall semester through the School for International Training (SIT) where she researched Youth and Current Creative Community Solutions to Waste Management.
 Reese misses the food, people, and energy of her time in Uganda.
 When Reese isn’t at school or learning the back-end of the study abroad process at the OIE, you can find her working at the student-led startup, PocketChange, on a call with her boss for her role at thinkpeace workshop, or exploring public art in downtown Denver.

 Anya is an undergraduate student majoring in Business Information Analytics at the Daniels College of Business.
 Before coming to DU, Anya spent a year at the University of Puget Sound in Tacoma, WA.
 She studied abroad in Mongolia, through the School for International Training, where she got to travel around the country and pursue an internship in tourism.
-She has continued to work with this company, Dream Adventure Mongolia, from Denver.
-In her free time, you can find Anya in the mountains, horseback riding, or trying out all sorts of new recipes.
+In her free time, you can find Anya in the mountains, horseback riding, or at the gym.